paradimdata/project_chameleon/docs/source/introduction/installing_chameleon.rst

 Quick Start with Miniconda3
 ---------------------------
 We recommend using Miniconda3 for the simplest installation.
 Miniconda3 installers can be downloaded from `the Miniconda website <https://docs.conda.io/en/latest/miniconda.html>`_, and installation instructions are available `here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+This method should be the easiest to get running for most users as it only requires a conda environment.
+If you are looking for a containerized version of Project Chameleon, instructions for installing and starting the Docker Image version can be found below.

 Installation and Requirements
 -----------------------------